Portal

 Interactive jobs

-You can run interactive jobs from the home page or by navigating via the top bar: Interactive Apps > [Select the app you would like to run].
+You can run interactive jobs from the Portal home page, or by navigating via the top bar: Interactive Apps > [Select the app you would like to run].

 Selecting resources

-When launching an interactive app, you must specify the computational resources for your job.
-These options are typically selected using dropdowns and input fields on the application's launch page.
-The key resources you will need to define are:
+When launching an interactive app, you specify the computational resources for your job, using dropdowns and input fields on the application's launch page, including:

-- Memory (RAM): The amount of memory reserved for your job, usually specified in Gigabytes (GB).
+- Memory (RAM): total memory, usually in Gigabytes (GB).

-Using Advanced Slurm options allows you to enter custom Resource directives.
-These options allow you to fully customize your hardware allocation even allowing you to override the form restrictions for node and core count, memory, and runtime.
+With Slurm directives, you can customize your hardware allocation, and override form restrictions for node and core count, memory, and run time.

 --ntasks=8